wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

 ---
 {% include module-head.md %}

-The Entity is the base class of all entities that populate the world (excluding Blocks).
+The Entity class is the base class of all entities that populate the world.

 {% include module-body.md %}